ed-xmos/mic_aggregator_demo/README.md

 An oscilloscope will also be handy in case of debug needed.

-==Note you will only be able to inject PDM data to two channels at a time due to a single pair of mics on the HW==
+*Note you will only be able to inject PDM data to two channels at a time due to a single pair of mics on the HW*

 Jumper Connections